AARInnovations/mibew-tray-notification-plugin/README.md

 # Tray Notification plugin for Mibew Messenger

-Plugin notifies a Mibew operator about new visitors requesting a chat in the Windows system tray.
+Plugin notifies a Mibew Messenger operator about new visitors requesting a chat in the Windows system tray.

 <h2>Installation</h2>